STR4NG3RdotSH/Discord_Youtube_Bot/README.md

 ***NOTE: If using sqlite, see `DiscordBotDB.png` for table structure this bot expects

 This bot is still WIP.
 You'll notice it posts in my discord channel twice for each video, that is because I have it feeding 2 different YT channels into 2 different discord channels.
 If you're just feeding a single YT channel into a single discord channel you won't have this problem.
 Its a bug I haven't been able to fix, so if you fix it please let me know and I'll update this.

+# History
+I developed my discord bots after KITROBIT stopped providing their services and ran a small PATREON page to generate support.
+I recently disabled patreon income and decided to just generalize my code and upload to GITHUB.
+I may tweak them over time as they all run 24/7 for various discord servers right now.
+If you make any positive tweaks/changes/fixes please let me know to update these repositories.

+# Buy me a beer?
+Feel free to paypal me a couple bucks for a beer! `str4ng3r 4t d4ng3r d0t com`